 - Shell variables is only valid within the current shell, while environment variables are valid for all subsequently opened shells.

-- Example
+- Example: useful when running a script, where exported variables (global) at the terminal can be inherited within the script.

-- \$export v1=one
+- \$ export v1=one

 - \$ bash

-- \$ echo \$v1 \rightarrow one
+- \$ echo \$v1 → one